Frequently asked questions

 This varies, but I do sometimes have a short wait before I can see people.
 Please contact me and I will give you an idea of my current availability.

 Are there any types of problems that you don't see?

 Please see my "about me" page for a list of the types of problem that I specialise in.
-For very severe and disabling OCD, BDD and other types of anxiety, weekly outpatient therapy may not be the most appropriate treatment option, and in which case I may recommend that you look into alternative NHS options (e.g., residential or inpatient therapy) and will give you some guidance on how to do this.
-If I do not think that I can help you or that it is in your best interests to see me, it is basic professional decency that I be honest with you about this and tell you directly.
+For very severe and disabling OCD, BDD and other types of anxiety, weekly outpatient therapy may not be the most appropriate treatment option, and in which case I may recommend that you look into alternative NHS options (e.g., residential or inpatient therapy) and can give you some guidance on how to do this.
+If I do not think that I can help you or that it is in your best interests to see me, it is a professional duty that I be honest with you and tell you this.